 When I was on my (early) birthday trip with my friends we went on a New York City food walking tour.
-Or really a Chinatown, Little Italy, and Lower East Side food walking tour.
-Still I’m convinced food walking tours are one of the best ways to see the city.
+I’m convinced food walking tours are one of the best ways to see the city.
 Not only are you walking, getting a close up view of different neighbourhoods, but you also get to eat.
 What’s better than eating?

 The tour was about 2 hours or so and we were warned to bring our walking shoes because we did a lot of walking.
 There was a good combination food we got to try from a variety of different restaurants.
 We tried some Chinese dumplings, beef scallion pancakes, cannoli, a pastrami sandwich, a knish, and a fresh matzoh cracker.
 One of the things I enjoyed about this tour was that the food samples were included in the tour price.
 We also stopped at a seafood market, a candy store, and a store that sells homemade pickles.
 At these places, we had the option to purchase more food, but to be honest there was enough to eat on the tour that this wasn’t necessary.

 The food portions weren’t huge, but we all had a bit of everything.
 I didn’t leave stuffed and wanting to die, but I wasn’t starving after either.
 The beef scallion pancakes were my favourite, but I also loved the little cannoli we got, and the pastrami sandwich from Katz’s was delicious too.
 The matzoh cracker was my least favourite thing, but I’ve had matzoh crackers before and they’re pretty bland.
 It was neat that we got to try a fresh made (and super hot) matzoh cracker though.
 It made me realize that the matzoh crackers I’d tried before (ones my mom had bought from a local grocery store at home) had likely been stale and had sat on the shelf a little too long.
 Fresh is best.